Adhesive / Charged

 So, which one is the right one?

 A great question, but not an easy answer.
-There are some applications and staining platforms that specify a specific slide to use making the decision for you, but in most circumstances we will always recommend evaluating samples of the slide you’re interested in so that you can make the decision based on the actual results in your lab.
+There are some applications and staining platforms that specify a specific slide to use making the decision for you, but in most circumstances we recommend evaluating samples of the slide you’re interested in so that you can make the decision based on the actual results in your lab.
 Each lab may have their own unique way of doing things which may impact how an adhesive slide performs.

 Application Categories with Adhesive Slide Recommendations: